nelilly/100-days-of-node/README.md

 Any suggestions for little programs, code challenges, or applications that can showcase different features and abilities of Node that could be added to this list would be greatly appreciated...

-## Topics that I don't know how to work into a small application or code challenge, yet:
+## Topics that I don't know how to work into a small application or code challenges, yet:
-Using Node Locally, Asynchronous Patterns, Advanced Streams, HTTP Streams, ...
+- Using Node Locally (Name some additional reasons to use Node locally)
+- Asynchronous Patterns
+- Advanced Streams
+- HTTP Streams
+- ???

 ## The 100 Days of Node list (so far)
 1. [Install Node.js](https://nodejs.org/en/download/) (Let's start off with an easy win!)
 1. Write and run a Local "Hello World"
 1. Write a text-based Choose Your Own Adventure
 1. Write a text-based RPG combat module
+1. Errors: Error Handling in Node
 1. NPM: Manage NPM Packages
 1. NPM: Write an NPM Module
 1. NPM: Understanding package.json